-The Prevailing Wage Act applies to employers only under certain circumstances.
+The Prevailing Wage Act applies to employers only under certain circumstances

 Specifically, it applies only when an employer enters into a contract in excess of the prevailing wage contract threshold amount for any public work (as the term "public work" is defined at N.J.S.A.
-34:11-56.26) to which any public body is a party or for public work to be done on a property or premises owned by a public body.
+34:11-56.26) to which any public body is a party or for public work to be done on a property or premises owned by a public body or leased or to be leased by a public body.

-Each public works contractor must submit to the public body or lessor which contracted for the public works project a certified payroll record containing the following employee information:
+Each public works contractor must submit to the public body or lessor which contracted for the public works project a certified payroll record containing the following employee information

-- 1. Name;
+- Name:

 - 2. Address;

 - 3. Social Security number;

-- 4. Craft or trade;
+- Craft or trade;

 - 5. Actual hourly rate of pay;

 - 6. Actual daily, overtime and weekly hours worked in each craft or trade;

 - 7. Gross pay;

 - 8. Itemized deductions;

-- 9. Net pay paid to the employee;
+- Net pay paid to the employee;

-- Any fringe benefits paid to approved plans, funds or programs on behalf of the employee; and
+- Any fringe benefits paid to approved plans, funds or programs on behalf 10. of the employee; and

-- 11. Fringe benefits paid in cash to the employee.
+- 11. Fringe benefits paid in cash to the employee